 (2) a protesting carrier has the burden of proving all matters of fact pertaining to its full-service operation within its certificated full-service territory, the burden of proving the potential impairment or adverse impact on its existing full-service operation by the transportation service proposed by the applicant and the burden of proving all other allegations and matters of public interest that it may raise.
 The protesting carrier’s proof should include, without limitation, a demonstration with reasonable specificity of the nature of the existing full service being provided, the volume of passengers transported, economic analysis related to expenses and revenues of the full-service operation and the anticipated economic, business or functional effect of the proposed service on the existing provision of, or rates for, full-service transportation within the full- service territory;

-(3) the commission may allow other interested persons to intervene, either generally or on the basis of specific facts or issues.
+(3) the department may allow other interested persons to intervene, either generally or on the basis of specific facts or issues.
 A permissive intervenor has the burden of proof for its position on all factual matters and legal issues that it alleges and on which it is permitted to intervene; and

 (4) all parties to a hearing may base their demonstration and proof on business data, experienced persons and mathematical calculations.
 Expert testimony shall not be required of any party but may be provided at the option of a party.